 Education to help you operate your business successfully

-408: Making Your Private Duty Agency the First Choice of Caregivers – Do you have the same challenge facing most home care agencies?
+310. How to Win More Clients: Best Practices to be a Top Sales Performer in a Competitive Home Care Market – Do you have the same challenge facing most home care agencies?
 Are your home health aides working for multiple agencies?
 Are you not always the first pick when you are trying to staff cases?
 Do you find yourself asking: How do I get a home health aide to pick my company as a new employee versus another agency?
 How do I decrease turnover?
 If you have any of these challenges, come to this interactive session, where you’ll get expert and crowd-sourced solutions.

-602: What’s Your Organization’s Cultural Profile? – Strategy and culture are among the primary levers at a leader’s disposal to maintain organizational viability and effectiveness.
+509. The Experience Economy: Evaluating the Experiences You Create for Patients, Caregivers, Staff, Payers – Strategy and culture are among the primary levers at a leader’s disposal to maintain organizational viability and effectiveness.
 What’s Your Organization’s Cultural Profile?
 Before you begin an initiative to shape your organization’s it’s important to explore where it is today.
 Consider how your organization currently operates, what is valued, how people behave, and what unifies them.
 Once these things are understood, strategy and culture can align.